 UTI Prevention Tips

-Below are easy steps you can do anytime to prevent UTI from happening or recurring in your fur-baby.
+Below are easy steps you can do anytime to prevent UTIs from happening or recurring in your fur-baby.

 Drinking water is very vital and important to your dog's overall health.
 In fact, it is essential for a dog's survival that's why you should always provide your fur-baby with fresh water.
 But what if your dog doesn't drink water that much?
-How can you get him to drink?
+How can you get your pup to drink?

 - Place water bowls everywhere.
-Whether it's in his cage, crate, beside his bed, in your living room, on your yard, and basically anywhere your dog hangs out.
+Whether it's in their cage, crate, beside their bed, in your living room, on your yard, and basically anywhere your dog hangs out.

 - Consider putting up a dog drinking fountain because some dogs prefer drinking water while standing up.
 Also, dog drinking fountains eliminate any taste or odor from water that might be preventing your dog from drinking water.

-- Come up with doggy ice pops as your fur-baby (for sure!) will love to lick and chew on ice cubes.
+- Come up with doggy ice pops as your fur-baby will love to lick and chew on ice cubes.

 - Use bigger dog bowls, bowls bigger than your fur-baby's food bowls and bigger than how much your fur-baby drinks every day so that it will never be empty.